 Porsche 911 Colors: The Iconic Shades and How to Choose

 The Porsche 911 is famous for its colors as much as its shape.
-Guards Red is the single most associated 911 color, but the palette runs from classic air-cooled shades like Irish Green and Grand Prix White to vivid modern hues like Miami Blue and Python Green.
+Guards Red is the single most associated 911 color, but the palette runs from classic air-cooled shades like Irish Green and Grand Prix White to vivid modern hues like Shark Blue and Python Green.
 Through Paint to Sample, you can order almost any color you want.

 Here is a guide to the iconic Porsche 911 colors and how to choose one.

-Guards Red Porsche 911 Carrera, side view
+Guards Red Porsche 911 Carrera, the most iconic of all Porsche 911 colors, side view

 Why Color Matters on a 911